Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Results

-Disease-spreading dynamics on a contact network are simulated using an agent-based version of SMIR (Fig.~\ref{fig:model}C).
-Two critical parameters affecting these dynamics are the density of the contact network, captured by its average degree $\bar{k}$, and the transmission probability $p$ (note that $p \bar{k} = \beta$).
+We extend this epidemic model to account for misinformed and ordinary subpopulations.
+Ordinary individuals are considered to be well-informed about public health guidelines, such as social distancing, mask-wearing, and vaccination.
 Mitigation measures such as social distancing decrease $\bar{k}$, while those such as masking and vaccination decrease $p$.
-A simple way to model the combined effects of misinformation on these behaviors is to set $\bar{k}=25$, a high value corresponding to the average number of daily contacts prior to the COVID-19 pandemic\cite{LiuSocialContactPatterns}, and explore a wide range of transmission probabilities to capture worst- and best-case scenarios.
-To this end, we model the refusal of any mitigation measures by selecting the maximum value $p_M = 1$ for misinformed individuals.
+Misinformed individuals, having been exposed to untrustworthy information, are assumed to be less likely to follow these recommended behaviors, thereby increasing the risk of infection for themselves and others\cite{DAndrea2022Feb}.
+A simple way to model the combined effects of misinformation on these behaviors through a single parameter is to set $\bar{k}=25$, a high value corresponding to the average number of daily contacts prior to the COVID-19 pandemic\cite{LiuSocialContactPatterns}, and use extreme values of $p$ to capture worst- and best-case scenarios.
+An effective reduction of contacts, resulting for example from social distancing or lockdowns, can be captured by decreasing the $p$ parameter.

+We therefore model the refusal of any mitigation measures by selecting the maximum value $p_M = 1$ for misinformed individuals.
 In contrast, we model the adoption of several mitigation measures by selecting an extremely small value $p_O = 0.01$ for ordinary individuals.
-These values illustrate two theoretically extreme scenarios.
-The former portrays a realistic number of interactions during non-pandemic times, accompanied by high transmission rates due to the absence of preventive measures, such as social distancing, mask-wearing, or vaccinations.
+The former scenario portrays a realistic number of interactions during non-pandemic times, accompanied by high transmission rates due to the absence of preventive measures, such as social distancing, mask-wearing, or vaccinations.
 The latter demonstrates decreased daily interactions and reduced transmission rates resulting from the implementation of these preventive measures.
 Using the empirically calibrated contact networks in conjunction with these extreme parameters, the simulation approach allows us to bound the best- and worst-case scenarios in a data-informed manner (see Methods for more information).